A topic from the subject of Crystallization in Chemistry.

 Procedure:

-7. The vacuum will draw the solvent through the filter paper, leaving the crystals behind.
+8. Turn on the vacuum pump to draw the solvent through the filter paper, leaving the crystals behind.

 Key Procedures:

-• Heating the solution until all of the solute dissolves.
+• Heating the solution to dissolve the solute.

 Significance:

 This experiment demonstrates the equipment and techniques used in the process of crystallization.
-Crystallization is a purification technique that is used to separate a solid from a liquid.
-The equipment used in this experiment is essential for achieving the desired results.
+Crystallization is a common purification technique used to separate and purify solid substances from solutions.
+The equipment and careful control of the process are crucial to obtaining high-quality crystals.

 Share on: